 The output filter is considered by many people as the most critical component of a synthesizer.
 It defines ultimately its final frequency content and usually distinguishes one synth from another.
 Many different filtering architectures and techniques for audio applications have been developed in the past decades.
 All these share the common need of controlling Resonance and Cut-off frequency in an independent way.
 The topology chosen for the tiny synth project is a second order low pass SVF (State Variable Filter), a quite known architecture for audio engineers which was originally developed in analog.
 The equivalent digital state variable filter was described in Hal Chamberlin’s Musical Applications of Microprocessors.
 The figure below shows the digital implementation of the Chamberlin SVF filter.
 The Filter was developed in VHDL using signed arithmetic.

-The NCA (Numeric Controlled Oscillator) is the last block in the voice signal path.
-It first scales the signal with respect to the key velocity and then it modulates the output signal using the NCO ADSR envelope signal.
-This is done by multiplying the signal by the velocity value (of ADSR signal) and normalizing by the shifting the result of the multiplication.
+The NCA (Numeric Controlled Amplifier) is the last block in the voice signal path.
+It first scales the signal with respect to the key velocity and then it modulates the output signal using the NCA ADSR envelope signal.
+This is done by multiplying the signal by the velocity value (of ADSR signal) and normalizing it by shifting the result.

 Resource utilization and conclusions